Easy way: You can use

-Better way: OpenSSH allows the creation of "nicknames" which serve this function admirably.
+Better way: OpenSSH allows the creation of nicknames.
 To use this feature, create (or edit) the file ~/.ssh/config (on the client machine you will be connecting from, not ours!) and add content like this:

 With this done, you can use "nfsnssh" as if it were a hostname in ssh, scp, and sftp.
 For example, just use ssh mylogin_mysite@nfsnssh to connect to mysite as mylogin.